Complaints and feedback

 We always aim to get it right first time, but occasionally things can go wrong.
 When that happens we will do everything we can to put it right.
 We will try to get to the bottom of the issue and get back to you with a satisfactory outcome as quickly as possible.

 If we have not delivered the service you expect of us, please let us know.
-You can read more about how we will handle your enquiry in our Service Request Policy and Procedure.

 In the UK, there are different ombudsman services to support people dealing with different issues.
 An ombudsman must be impartial (that means that they do not take sides) and the service is always free to use.
 The Housing Ombudsman is a service set up to look at complaints about housing associations and local authorities.